 Five years later, the Bonfire Memorial was dedicated on the exact location of the fallen 1999 Bonfire.

-The Bonfire Memorial embodies many layers of meaning associated with the Aggie Spirit — a deep sense of belonging, a strong spirit of teamwork, and leadership and an enduring sense of tradition that unites thousands.
-The Bonfire Memorial celebrates the tradition, history, and spirit of Texas A&M and the dedication of those involved in the tragic collapse of the 1999 Bonfire.
-Uniting Aggies past, present and future, the Memorial is comprised of three design elements: The Tradition Plaza marks the entrance to the memorial and reflects on the activities that bring Aggies together.
-Spirit Wall separates the outer world from the intimate experience of the memorial, while the Last Corps Trip Wall recites the poem traditionally read prior to the lighting of Bonfire each year.
+The Tradition Plaza marks the entrance to the memorial and reflects on the activities that bring Aggies together.
+Spirit Wall separates the outer world from the intimate experience of the memorial, while the Last Corps Trip Wall displays the poem traditionally read prior to the lighting of Bonfire each year.

 The History Walk portrays the 90 years of Bonfire preceding the 1999 collapse.
 The granite timeline is comprised of 89 granite stones arranged in a north-south line and begins with 1909, the first year Bonfire was built on campus.
-The amber light and notch in each stone recalls the fire glow of Bonfire each November.
-A break in the timeline in 1963 signifies the year John F. Kennedy was assassinated and the only year that Bonfire did not burn.
+The amber light and notch in each stone recall the glow of Bonfire burning each November.
+A break in the timeline in 1963 marks the year President John F. Kennedy was assassinated and the only year that Bonfire did not burn.
 Three previous Bonfire-related deaths are remembered on the timeline in the years they occurred.